 Shaping and taping

-Hopefully, your ears won’t get infected, because you cannot go without the taped support for more than a day.
+Hopefully, your ears won’t get infected because you cannot go without the taped support for more than a day.
 If they do get infected, you’ll know from the smell.
 Now you have a serious setback.

-For some reason, as is often the case with Great Danes, because their ears are exceptionally long, if the first time doesn’t work, your owner may insist that the procedure is repeated, but now, there is less ear to work with!
+For some reason, as is often the case with Great Danes, because their ears are exceptionally long if the first time doesn’t work, your owner may insist that the procedure is repeated, but now, there is less ear to work with!

 Things to consider

-There are those who will argue a puppy does not feel pain because the nerve endings are not yet defined.
+Some will argue a puppy does not feel pain because the nerve endings are not yet defined.
 That is not true!
 Because those nerve endings have been cut and are raw, your puppy will feel waves of pain.

 If the tape work is not done properly, the loss of circulation to the ears can occur, causing gangrene, or unsightly fold may become permanent.

 Some dogs suffer serious behavioral problems caused by the trauma of ear cropping.
 It could alter their temperament.
-They can become head shy, and even snappy when anything is done around their head or ears.
+They can become head shy and even snappy when anything is done around their head or ears.

 Dogs communicate using their ears.
 You have eliminated one of the most valuable and effective ways your dog can communicate with other dogs.